maximiliano-b/CSE360_GradeAnalyzer/README.md

-# CSE360_GradeAnalyzer
+# CSE360_GradeAnalyzer Intro to Software Engineering Summer Project
-Intro to Software Engineering Summer Project User Interface This GUI displays a table view with list of numbers representing grades.
+This GUI displays a table view with list of numbers representing grades.
 The user can upload grades,add, delete, edit, save grades while also viewing the statistics.
 The user can also change thresholds of the grades.